The KAIZEN™ Way

 by Kimmo Järvinen, Director, Operational Excellence, Kaizen Institute, Ltd.

-In the last few years, after disruptive events (such as the COVID-19 pandemic) forced companies to change and adapt, many leaders see a huge opportunity to re-shape the way we run businesses: Hybrid work, sustainable business models, circular economy – many topics that previously filled boardroom discussions with doubt now seem within reach.
+In the last few years, disruptive events (such as the COVID-19 pandemic) forced companies to change and adapt, many leaders see a huge opportunity to re-shape the way we run businesses: Hybrid work, sustainable business models, circular economy – many topics that previously filled boardroom discussions with doubt now seem within reach.
 Let me give you a KAIZEN™ perspective on re-shaping the economy.

 Mixed hopes for leaders